Marshall sweeps series with No. 24 Middle Tennessee

 Marshall redshirt freshman Jannson Williams came off the bench to record a double-double with 13 points and 11 rebounds.

-The Blue Raiders won their first two games since earning the first national ranking in school history by double-digit margins, but trailed for much of the night against the Herd.
+The Blue Raiders won their first two games since earning the first national ranking in school history by double-digit margins, but trailed for over 29 minutes against the Herd.

+"Marshall has twice out-toughed us and it's disappointing," MTSU coach Kermit Davis said.
+"We've had really poor guard play.
+Nick King has (had) the two worst games he's had all year.
+He doesn't want to get on the block.
+He just wanted to be on the perimeter."

+King, an Alabama transfer, scored 18 but struggled at the foul line where he missed 8 of 11.
+He scored 14 in the first loss to Marshall on a 6-of-19 shooting shortly after injuring his ankle.

 Middle led 57-56 with 8:28 left before Marshall rallied for the road win.